-Earlier I used fleshy soy meat for making biryani (you may click here for the recipe).
-Few years ago I learned that raw jackfruit is found to be a better substitute than textured soya for its fibrous meat-like texture and mild sweet flavour.
-When raw jackfruit is cut into large chunks and used along with flavorful spices, it is almost impossible to differentiate between meat & raw jackfruit even by the die-hard meat lovers.
-Hence it is largely beneficial to people who want to transform themselves into vegans to satisfy their cravings for meat.
+Earlier I used fleshy soy meat for making biryani (you may click here for the recipe), and lately I came to know that raw jackfruit seems to be a better substitute than textured soya for its fibrous meat-like texture and mildly sweet flavour.
+When raw jackfruit is cut into large chunks and used along with flavorful spices, it is almost impossible to differentiate the meat & raw jackfruit even by the die-hard meat lovers.
+Hence it is largely beneficial to people who switched to vegan diet to satisfy their cravings for meat.

 Benefits of using raw jackfruit in place of meat: